Last Updated 10 months by Emily Standley-Allard

 Do you need help quantifying your website’s SEO performance in 2023?
 How can you know what needs to be changed to improve your results?
 Here’s 8 important KPIs to track for better SEO!

-Whether you’re trying to market your plumbing business online, or optimizing your already well-established digital processes, tracking key performance indicators (KPIs) is the best way to answer the above questions.
+Whether you’re trying to market your plumbing business online, your ecommerce store, your blog, or optimizing your already well-established digital processes, tracking key performance indicators (KPIs) is the best way to answer the above questions.

 You no longer have to make uninformed decisions on your websites.
 KPIs are integral in determining approaches that work and which need to be changed.